Dr Torstein Stapley

 BSc, MSc, PGDip, PsychD, CPsychol, HCPC

 I am an experienced Charted Psychologist practicing in central and east London.
 I have years of experience working in private practice and for the NHS, where I use evidence-based therapeutic approaches to help people move past their mental health difficulties.
 I have worked with people from an extensive variety of backgrounds and with complications that range from mild to severe.

 Background & Qualifications

 I work with children, adolescents, adults and groups, offering both short-term and long-term evidenced-based therapy.
 Over the years I have gained extensive experience of working with depression and anxiety disorders such as panic, obsessive-compulsive disorder, phobias, post-traumatic stress disorder and generalised anxiety disorder.
-I also hold a strong personal interest and specialist knowledge of working with eating disorders, and drug and alcohol dependency.
+I also hold a strong personal interest and specialist knowledge of working with eating disorders, body dysmorphic disorder, hoarding and drug and alcohol dependency.
 Additionally, my clinical work has regularly focused on stress reduction, anger management, bereavement, insomnia, sexual health and sexual identity, abuse, and relationship issues.